Our lawyers are representing victims seeking to file a Camp Lejeune Parkinson’s disease lawsuit in all 50 states.

-Following the discovery of this contamination, the federal government has directed a number of public health agencies to study and evaluate the impact that this contamination had on the long-term health of Camp Lejeune residents and employees.
+Following the discovery of this contamination, the federal government has directed several public health agencies to study and evaluate the impact that this contamination had on the long-term health of Camp Lejeune residents and employees.

 These studies have recently concluded that Parkinson’s disease is one of the long-term health conditions that may have been caused by exposure to the chemicals in the drinking water at Camp Lejeune.

 History of Water Contamination at Camp Lejeune

-Camp Lejeune is a major Marine Corps base in North Carolina that has been in used since WWII.
+Camp Lejeune is a major Marine Corps base in North Carolina that has been in use since World War II.
 From 1953 through 1987 the water supplied to Camp Lejeune was tainted with dangerously high levels of toxic chemicals.

 PCE and TCE are powerful chemicals that were used as solvents in various industries including dry cleaning and cleaning of metal weapons and equipment.
 The levels of PCE and TCE in the Camp Lejeune water system were several thousand times higher than the maximum safe limits set by public health agencies.

 VA Review of Evidence on Health Impact of Camp Lejeune Water

+But that changed.
 In 2012, Congress passed a new law that directed the Department of Veteran’s Affairs (VA) to provide special health benefits to former residents of the Camp Lejeune Marine Corps base.
 These special additional benefits were intended for treatment related to medical conditions and diseases that these veterans may have developed from exposure to the contaminated water at Camp Lejeune.

 To help the VA administer these benefits it became necessary to determine what diseases and health conditions were potentially related to the Camp Lejeune water contamination.
 To identify what diseases were linked to the Lejeune water, a special panel of experts was formed and called the Committee on the Review of Clinical Guidance for the Care of Health Conditions Identified by the Camp Lejeune Legislation (the “VA Committee”).

 The VA Committee was composed of leading experts in the relevant medical and scientific fields.
-The VA Committee was tasked with doing a comprehensive review of all the available scientific studies and research regarding the health impact of exposure to the chemical solvents in the Camp Lejeune Water supply.
+The VA Committee was tasked with doing a comprehensive review of all the available scientific studies and research regarding the health impact of exposure to chemical solvents in the Camp Lejeune Water supply.
 Based on this review, the VA Committee determined what specific diseases and health conditions could be linked to the Camp Lejeune water supply based on reliable evidence.